 Although the flu vaccine isn’t perfect, it’s still worth getting, and may reduce the severity of flu symptoms.
 “The analogy I like to make is, do you wear your seatbelt?
 Seatbelts only reduce the chance of injury in a car accident, they don’t eliminate it,” says Dr. Powis.
 “They reduce the chance of injury by about the same frequency as the flu shot reduces the chance of getting influenza!”

 In the neighbourhood?
-Visit our "pop-up flu shot shop" on the first floor by Admitting, or get your shot at Pharmasave during the following hours:
+Make sure you have your health card and visit our "pop-up flu shot shop" on the first floor by Admitting on Monday-Friday from 9am-4pm, or get your shot at the Pharmasave during the following hours: